HchrFib/PROP-FIB/README.md

 Use the make command to extract the archivos.7z file and prepare the datasets, run the recommendation system using the following command:

     make all

+The start window will appear and we must choose between the two options [1] terminal version, [2] GUI version

 |        |    Recommender system               |
 |--------|-------------------------------------|